dcos/demos/1.8/fintrans/README.md

 Another consumer of the transactions stored in Kafka is the money [laundering detector](laundering-detector/).
 It is a command line tool that alerts when the aggregate transaction volume from a source to a target account hits a certain (configurable) treshold.

-Now, in order to highlight potential money laundering attempts to a human operator who then has to verify manually if there indeed fraudulent transactions have been taken place.
+Now, in order to highlight potential money laundering attempts to a human operator who then has to verify manually if indeed a fraudulent transaction has been taken place.

 In order to see the  money laundering alerts, locate the money laundering detector in the DC/OS UI.
 Look for a service with an ID of `/fintrans/laundering-detector` and go to the `Logs` tab: